Ecosystem service map says N.C. and Virginia anglers should head for the mountains

 An example of cultural ecosystem services mapping, with green areas showing where a fishery's capacity outweighs demand (Credit: Virginia Tech)

-Gathering data and establishing conceptual models proved to be time-consuming and taxing, Angermeier said.
+According to Angermeier, gathering data and establishing conceptual models proved to be time-consuming and taxing on account of the numerous articles surrounding ecosystem service research.

-“For those who aren’t familiar with the ecosystem service literature… it’s not very standardized in method and terminology,” Angermeier said.
-Picking out the useful information from the banal required a “certain level of expertise and intuition.”
+“For those who aren’t familiar with the ecosystem service literature… it’s not very standardized in method and terminology,” Angermeier explains.
+As a result, he struggled to pull out useful information that would help in creating a comprehensive ecosystem service map.

-“We hope that [the research] kind of turns a light on for people to recognize that you can view fishing in a different way,” he said.
+While Angermeir is hopeful that other agencies adopt his team’s approach to cultural service data mapping, he also has a broader goal of defending fishing as a pastime.
+He explains, “We hope that [the research] kind of turns a light on for people to recognize that you can view fishing in a different way.”

 Leave a Reply